experimentAccount2/slpkg/README.rst

 It is important to read the configuration file '/etc/slpkg/slpkg.conf'.
 You will find many useful options to configure the program so as you need it.

+A simple example is to close the progress bar for speed, changing the variable PRG_BAR the value "off".

 Configuration Files
 -------------------